Providing Support for Due Diligence to Enable Responsible Trade

-Our monitored supply chains allow metal users to source responsibly and avoid total disengagement from high risk areas, while ensuring that miners continue to benefit from access to market.
+Our monitored supply chains allow metal users to source responsibly and avoid total disengagement from high risk areas, while ensuring that miners continue to benefit from responsible business opportunity.

 By making available unique and credible information to businesses, government authorities and civil society participation in ITSCI allows them to take appropriate and effective decisions on due diligence and steps towards progressive improvement.